 Considering a medical or other health career?

 WSU Vancouver offers a comprehensive pre-health program and advising to those interested in a health professions career.
-We help you get the experience you need to become a strong candidate for medical, dental, pharmacy, veterinary or another health professional school.
+We help you get the experience you need to become a strong candidate for a health professional school.

 Choosing a major

 Courses required by professional health schools